Weighted blankets are quite the rage in the mainstream for a good reason.

-Disordered sleeping and poor sleeping patterns are detrimental to an individual’s overall wellbeing.
-They can result in lowered cognitive functioning, behavioral dysfunction, developmental delays, and lowering one’s concentration level.
+Sleep disorders and poor sleep patterns are detrimental to an individual’s overall wellbeing.
+Since he/she's not getting a good night's sleep.
+These sleep problems can result in lowered cognitive functioning, behavioral dysfunction, developmental delays, and lowering one’s concentration level.
 Thus, it becomes crucial to monitor one’s sleeping habits to be able to diagnose the occurrence of OSA in those with Down syndrome.

 Before we address how weighted blankets can be therapeutic, let’s look at the functionality of these blankets.

-Weighted blankets are essentially tools that are designed to aid sensory processing and motor planning.
+Weighted blankets are essentially tools that are designed to aid sensory processing and motor planning by applying extra weight.
 They can help you manage intense emotions and aid in physiological regulation.

 These therapeutic blankets promote your self-soothing skills and can improve your nervous feedback.